stjude-dnb-binfcore/sc-epigenie/analyses/integration-with-scrna-seq-data/README.md

 There are also scripts:
-   (1) to perform peak calling and gene ontology analysis per cell type and (2) to predict regions of the genome that are more likely to be in physical proximity in the nucleus [Cicero’s co-accessibility analysis](https://cole-trapnell-lab.github.io/cicero-release/docs_m3/).
+   (1) to perform peak calling and gene ontology analysis per cell type and (2) to predict regions of the genome that are more likely to be in physical proximity in the nucleus, i.e., [Cicero’s co-accessibility analysis](https://cole-trapnell-lab.github.io/cicero-release/docs_m3/).

 ## Folder structure